SH7P42 - Public Health Dissertation (2018/19)

 |Module specification||Module approved to run in 2018/19, but may be subject to modification|

 |Total study hours||600|

-|Running in 2017/18||
+|Running in 2018/19||

-The dissertation module provides students with an opportunity to reflect critically on a research question in relation to the learning outcomes.
-Students will need to identify gaps in knowledge or underlying problems and issues in public health within a contextual approach of social science and undertake research to develop an understanding and appraisal for interventions, strategies, policy and practice required to protect or improve population health or improve health and social services.
+The dissertation module provides students with an opportunity to reflect critically on their own research question in relation to the learning outcomes.
+Students will need to identify gaps in knowledge or underlying problems and issues in public health, within a contextual approach of social science, and undertake research to develop an understanding and appraisal of interventions, strategies, policy and practice required to protect or improve population health, or improve health and social services.

-The Public Health Dissertation aims to:
+The Public Health Dissertation aims to: -

-2. Apply appropriate skills of analysis and knowledge of research methodologies
+• Apply appropriate skills of analysis and knowledge of research methodologies

 This triple-module dissertation requires students to demonstrate a high degree of autonomy and responsibility in the planning and execution of this substantive work.
 Additional learning resources are available online on the WebLearn site for this module.

-On completion of this triple module, students will be able to:
+On completion of this triple module students will be able to:

 1. Execute autonomously a substantive social science based piece of research to address a public health issue

 2. Select, synthesise and apply appropriate social science theories, methodologies, techniques and ethical principles to inform their own inquiry